Faucet Basics: Part 6

 There are two situations in which mining a warranty for nuggets of hidden information does not work, or, at least, is less reliable: European faucets and high-priced faucets targeted at the very rich.

-quickly adopted a lifetime warranty of their own, followed by every other major U.S. faucet manufacturer.
+When quickly adopted a lifetime warranty of their own, followed by every other major U.S. faucet manufacturer.
 "Lifetime" became the standard for American faucet warranties.
-European faucet companies don't compete with Moen in Europe, so they stayed with their traditional, shorter term. warranties.
+European faucet companies don't compete with Moen in Europe, so they kept their traditional, short-term. warranties.

-faucets in North America, offers a "lifetime" faucet warranty that meets the standard for North American standard.
+There are exceptions, of course. faucets in North America, offers a "lifetime" faucet warranty that meets the standard for North American faucets.
 Originally the warranty period was just 10 years.
 Paini increased it to 20 years after it had had a few years of experience selling faucets in North America under its belt and felt more comfortable moving toward a longer warranty term.
 It recently adopted a lifetime warranty comparable to the standard offered by American faucet companies.

 Very High Priced Faucets